 I have released four albums on my father's 5-String Productions label, including My Native Home, which includes collaborations with Tim O’Brien, Ben Krakauer, Brittany Haas, and Mark Schatz.
 On that recording, I play and sing mostly traditional material, including some rarely heard ballads from my home state of Pennsylvania.
 I was also delighted to be featured on the Compass Records tribute album, Dear Jean: Artists Celebrate Jean Ritchie, which was released on September 2, 2014.

 In August 2015, I traveled to Nashville to record an instrumental album of old-time fiddle & guitar duets with guitarist Greg Reish.
 Engineered and co-produced by Dave Sinko, Speed of the Plow comprises square dance tunes, rags, blues, and melodies reinterpreted from the solo fiddle repertory.
 Sources and inspirations include Virginia fiddler Emmett Lundy, Oklahoma’s Uncle Dick Hutchison, West Virginia-born Ed Haley (whom John Hartford championed), North Carolina’s Benton Flippen, and many more.
 The album was released on October 9, 2015, and can be purchased from CD Baby, Amazon, iTunes, or streamed on Spotify and countless other services.
-Greg and I have played at the Old Town School of Folk Music, Swallow Hill Music, Club Passim, Music City Roots, and several other venues around the country.
+Greg and I played album release concerts at the Old Town School of Folk Music, Swallow Hill Music, Club Passim, Music City Roots, and several other venues around the country.